Jonathan Doriscar

 I'm Jonathan Doriscar — a cognitive scientist, computational behavioral scientist, and founder working across memory, language, behavior, data, and AI.

-A compact console lists Jonathan's focus, methods, public work, and current builder direction.
+A compact console listing my focus, methods, public work, and current builder direction.

 focus